marssoo/SAVs/README.md

 conda activate savs
 pip install -e .
 ```
-Change the data directory to your own in the preprocess.py.

 #### Running SAVs

 We have provided a simple script `run.py` that both extracts SAVs using the `mllm_encode` method and then applies SAVs to a provided test dataset using `mllm_classify`.
 The outputs of `mllm_encode` are given as a dictionary with the following fields: